Mumbai Metro: History

 In a report on 14 November 2014 about the cancellation of the PPP agreement for Line 2, Mint quoted a senior MMRDA official: "as decided earlier, all future lines of Mumbai Metro will be constructed by the Mumbai Metro Railway Corp.
 Ltd (MMRCL), a joint venture between the state government and the Union government."
 On 20 May 2015, Chief Minister Devendra Fadnavis requested officials to consider constructing the Charkop-Bandra-Dahisar and the Wadala-Thane-Kasarvadavali lines as elevated corridors.
 Although both corridors had been planned as elevated lines in the Mumbai Metro master plan, the previous Congress-NCP had decided to construct all metro lines underground, after delays and difficulties caused by acquiring land for Line 1.
-However, Fadnavis believes that the two proposed lines can be constructed quicker and cheaper if they were elevated due to the proposed route of the alignment.
+However, Fadnavis believes that the two proposed lines can be constructed more quickly and cheaply if they were elevated due to the proposed route of the alignment.
 The Government plans to implement all future metro lines (except Line 3) as elevated corridors.
 On 15 June 2015, the MMRDA announced that it would implement Line 2 of the metro in three parts.
 The Andheri-Dahisar line will have connectivity with the existing Line 1 and the proposed JVLR-Kanjurmarg line.

 In June 2015, Fadnavis announced that he would request the Delhi Metro Rail Corporation (DMRC) to assist in the implementation of the Mumbai Metro.
 He said that he intends to expand the metro system by 109 km before the state assembly elections in October 2019.
 In July 2015, UPS Madan announced that the State Government formally appointed the DMRC to revise and update the Mumbai Metro master plan.
-The DMRC will prepare DPRs for the Andheri East to Dahisar East, Jogeshwari to Kanjur Marg, Andheri West to Dahisar West and Bandra Kurla Complex to Mankhurd lines.
+The DMRC will prepare DPRs for the Andheri East to Dahisar East, Jogeshwari to Kanjurmarg, Andheri West to Dahisar West and Bandra Kurla Complex to Mankhurd lines.
 The Andheri-Dahisar line will have connectivity with the existing Line 1 and the proposed JVLR-Kanjurmarg line.
 All four lines are proposed to be elevated and constructed as cash contracts.
 The lines are estimated to cost a total of ₹21000 crore, or about ₹350 crore per km.
 In addition, the planned Line 3 and Wadala-Ghatkopar-Thane-Kasarvadavli line of the metro would also be constructed.